Thinha1/Thinha1/README.md

   Implemented CRUD operations for managing students and grades, with integrated Spring Security for authentication and authorization.

 - **Database Security (Oracle + WinForms)**
   Built an Windows App to manage database users, assign privileges, and audit user activities using Oracle procedures and roles.

+- **Rain Classification using CNN**
+  Implement model ResNet50 after training with Senintel-2 satellite image.

 - **More projects coming soon...**